- The definition of a rake is a long tool with long teeth for gathering or smoothing.

 Origin: contr. of rakehell

-Origin: < ? or akin to Swed raka, to project, akin to OE hrægan, to project < IE base *krek-, *krok-, to project
+Origin: ; from uncertain or unknown; perhaps or akin to Swedish raka, to project, akin to Old English hrægan, to project ; from Indo-European base an unverified form krek-, an unverified form krok-, to project

-Origin: , from Old English raca; see reg- in Indo-European roots.
+Origin: Middle English, from Old English raca; see reg- in Indo-European roots.

 Origin: Short for rakehell.